suzannefig/pdsnd_github/README.md

 mybikeshare.py

 ### Description
-My project explores bikeshare date from Chicago, Washington, and New York
+My project explores bikeshare data from Chicago, Washington, and New York

 ### Files used
 chicago.csv